 Weather is the primary factor in determining which runway is used.
 Optimal aircraft performance is achieved when an aircraft lands or departs into the wind.
-The FAA assigns runways for all flights based primarily on the wind.
-Other criteria that factor into the decision are ceilings and/or visibility, arrival and departure flight paths, air traffic in the area, and a pilot’s request.
+The Federal Aviation Administration (FAA) assigns runways for all flights based primarily on the wind.
+Other criteria that factor into the decision are ceilings and/or visibility, arrival and departure flight paths, air traffic in the area, and pilot requests.
 Pilot requests are generally based on the FAA’s recommendation, wind direction, runway length, aircraft performance, and destination/approach location.
-Sometimes, a runway is closed for maintenance, snow removal, etc.
+Sometimes a runway is closed for maintenance, snow removal, etc.

 Runway use dictates the flight paths used by aircraft as they approach and depart the airport.
 Runway 11-29 lies east-west, with Lexington to the east of the airport and Concord to the west.
-If the 11 end is being used for arrivals, the aircraft make their final approach over Concord, while departures fan out over Lexington.
-If the 29 end is being used for arrivals, the aircraft make their final approach over Lexington, while departures fan out over Concord.
+If Runway 11 is being used for arrivals, the aircraft make their final approach over Concord, while departures fan out over Lexington.
+If Runway 29 is being used for arrivals, the aircraft make their final approach over Lexington, while departures fan out over Concord.

 Runway 5-23 lies northeast-southwest, with Bedford north of the airport and Lincoln south of the airport.
-If the 23 end is being used for arrivals, the final approach is over Bedford, while departures fan out over Lincoln.
-If the 5 end is being used for arrivals, the final approach is over Lincoln, while departures fan out over Bedford.
+If Runway 23 is being used for arrivals, the final approach is over Bedford, while departures fan out over Lincoln.
+If Runway5 is being used for arrivals, the final approach is over Lincoln, while departures fan out over Bedford.